aerialcombat/remote-imageview/README.md

                            completionHandler:^(NSError *error) {
                               // Do something
                            }];
+4. You can ALSO show a button from an URL this way

+        [remoteButton displayImageFromURL:url
+                           completionHandler:^(NSError *error) {
+                              // Do something
+                           }];

-4. You can see some examples in `ViewController` class.
+5. You can see some examples in `ViewController` class.

 Documentation
 =============